veronica320/Zeroshot-Event-Extraction/README.md

 To run the SRL models, you can clone [this repo](https://github.com/CogComp/SRL-English) and follow its instructions.
 It includes both Verb SRL and Nominal SRL, corresponding to "SRL_VERB" and "SRL_NOM_ALL" under "The folders and views".
 Please follow the "to predict" part in the repo for input format and prediction scripts.

 (PS: In the experiments of our paper, we used a group-internal request API to access the SRL model.
 But since it's hosted on our servers, it's unlikely to be publicly available.
 Instead, the CogComp group released the Github repo of the SRL model for people to run locally.)

+UPDATE (10/28/2022): The SRL model has gone through several updates by the Cogcomp group since we wrote this paper.
+If you already have the ACE/ERE data, feel free to email me for a copy of the SRL output at the time of our paper.
+Alternatively, if you'd like to fix the inconsistency on your own, here's how: in our code, the nominal candidate span is determined by 'B-V' and 'I-V' in the tag sequence here: https://github.com/veronica320/Zeroshot-Event-Extraction/blob/master/source/utils/srl.py#L174.
+However, the SRL model provided in the SRL-english GitHub does not output 'B-V', instead, it ouputs 'O' or 'ARG-0' in the corresponding position.
+As a result, the system won't consider any nominal trigger candidate.
+As a walkaround, you can get the nominal span directly from SRL model (the 'predicate_index'), and see if the corresponding tag is 'O'.
+If so, change it to 'B-V'.

 You should put the SRL output files under `data/SRL_output/ACE` or `data/SRL_output/ERE`.
 The output files should be named `{nom|verb}SRL_{split}.jsonl`.
 For example, `data/SRL_output/ACE/nomSRL_dev.jsonl`, or `data/SRL_output/ERE/nomSRL_all.jsonl`.